mefengl/note-faroe/docs/pages/2fa/account-recovery.md

 const recoveryCode = await faroe.getUserRecoveryCode(faroeUserId);
 ```

-Use `Faroe.resetUser2FA()` to reset the user's second factors with a recovery code.
-This will delete the user's TOTP credential and generate a new recovery code.
-Set the `totp_registered` user attribute to `false`.
+Use `Faroe.verifyUserRecoveryCode()` to verify a user's recovery code.
+If valid, it will invalidate it and generate a new recovery code.

+Set the session as not two-factor verified and delete the user's TOTP credential ID.
+Finally, use `Faroe.deleteUserSecondFactors()` to delete the Faroe user's second factors.
+The order is important here since we don't want a situation where updating your application's database fails and your database references deleted Faroe items.

 ```ts
 import { FaroeError } from "@faroe/sdk";